 In addition to crystalline silicon, three alternative absorber materials are used for manufacturing solar cells: amorphous silicon (a-Si) or a combination of amorphous and microcrystalline silicon (a-Si/μc- Si), the compound semiconductor cadmium telluride (CdTe) or a compound semiconductor made of copper, indium, gallium and selenium (CIS or CIGS for short).
 Solar cells made from the three aforementioned materials are called thin-film solar cells because the absorbers are only a few micrometres thick.
 Only 0.2 kg of the semiconductor materials is required as the absorber for modules with an output of 1 kW.
 These absorbers are not self-supporting like silicon wafers but are deposited on substrates, which are mostly glass panes.
 The manufacture of thin-film modules therefore differs fundamentally from the manufacture of silicon-based technology.
 Solar modules with already interconnected cells are processed instead of individual cells.
 The contact surfaces, absorber and additional intermediate layers are deposited on large glass panes in integrated processes.
 The layers are then laminated together under a second glass panel to form a finished solar module.
 All three aforementioned thin-film technologies have reached industrial maturity.
 In 2014, the total global production of photovoltaic modules with a-Si, CdTe and CIGS absorbers amounted to 3,144 MW, which comprised 8% of the total annual production of solar modules.

 Today, CIS or CIGS technology is the thin-film technology with the highest levels of cell efficiency.
-ZSW is the record holder for the world's most efficient lab cell with 22.6%.
+ZSW used to be the record holder several times, last in 2016 with a record of 22.6%.
+The record stands now at 22.9 % (Solar Frontier).
 With this value, CIGS has the best qualifications for further strong market growth.
 This is real thin-film technology (the total thickness of all the layers is just a few thousandths of a millimetre on substrates made of window glass or metal or plastic films), and is mostly based on processes which have already proved their worth in architectural glass coatings.
 This results in a low level of material and energy use during production.
 In principle, this makes energy payback times of less than a year possible.

 While the Mo and ZnO contact layers are usually produced using cathode sputtering or the CVD process (chemical vapour deposition), different methods are used for CIGS semiconductor deposition.
 For example, CIGS can be produced directly using co-evaporation under increased coating temperatures.
 Up to now the highest levels of efficiency have been achieved at ZSW using this method.
 Alternatively, Cu, In, Se or S can also be applied as preliminary layers in a cost-effective way by using print and galvanic processes as well as cathode sputtering.
 The layers are then crystallised under increased substrate temperatures in the Se or S atmosphere.